 It’s no secret that communication is key to good management.
 But good communication isn’t always easy.

-One-on-one meetings are a simple but effective way to improve communication with your employees and increase engagement.
+One-on-one conversations are a simple but effective way to improve communication with your employees and increase engagement.

 In fact, 86% of highly engaged organizations conduct one-on-one meetings between managers and employees.